fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 ### Other operations

-Let''s complete the application with a few more operations.
+Let's complete the application with a few more operations.

 Searching for a single note is possible with the method [findByPk](https://sequelize.org/docs/v6/core-concepts/model-querying-finders/#findbypk), because it is retrieved based on the id of the primary key: